 via the CULE Equity Committee

-The month of June is known as Pride Month, a time of remembrance, empowerment, solidarity, and celebration of diversity for Lesbian, Gay, Bisexual, Transsexual, Transgender, Intersex, Queer/Questioning, and 2 Spirited (LGBTTIQ2S) communities.
+October 11 is a day that focuses on living openly and honestly for the Lesbian, Gay, Bisexual, Transsexual, Transgender, Intersex, Queer/Questioning, and 2 Spirited (LGBTTIQ2S) communities.